 Now, you need to start Step Two, the wet combing the hair using an apple cider vinegar mixture.

 2. Wet Hair with Apple Cider Vinegar Mixture

 Consider this step as no different to wetting your child’s hair before you would normally apply a shampoo.
 Mix up 3-4 capfuls of Apple Cider Vinegar with a jug of water or a spray bottle and wet your child’s hair with this mixture first, leaving it to sit on the hair strand for a few minutes.
-The acidic makeup of apple cider vinegar helps to loosen the nit glue from the hair strand making them easier to comb out.
-Nits breathe via air holes on the sides of their bodies, so you are impairing their respiration.
-It won’t kill the adult lice, but it truly helps you in combing them off the hair shaft.
+The acidic makeup of apple cider vinegar helps to loosen the head lice glue from the hair strand making them easier to comb out. head lice aka Nits breathe via air holes on the sides of their bodies, so you are impairing their respiration.
+It won’t kill the adult head lice, but it truly helps you in combing them off the hair shaft.

 3. Use Manuka Biotic’s Manuka Oil Conditioner

 Now you want to smother the head lice with our Conditioner which is made by infusing rich oils (moroccan argan oil, olive oil, avocado oil) with Manuka & Kanuka essential oil.
 Head lice hate oils, since it suffocates them if left on for long enough, and also helps to loosen the nits from the hair roots and hair strand.
 This is great news for you, as your making sure you kill both the adults and any eggs on the scalp whilst leaving your little one’s hair super nourished.